common-fate/granted/CONTRIBUTING.md

 - Your Granted version `granted -v`
 - If applicable and relevant your .aws config file, found at `~/.aws/config` **(excluding any account IDs or SSO start URLs)**
-- Details surrouding the bug and steps to replicate
+- Details surrounding the bug and steps to replicate
 - If possible an example of the bug

 Some things to try before opening a new issue: